 data-engine - exchange metadata with a data processing engine.

 The Data Engine OMAS provides APIs and events for a data movement/processing engine to record the changes it is making the the data landscape.
 This information forms a key part of asset lineage.

-data-platform - exchange metadata with a data platform.
+data-manager - exchange metadata with a data manager.

-The Data Platform OMAS provides an integration point to enable data platforms to publish metadata to the metadata repositories about the changing structures and content stored in the data platform.
+The Data Manager OMAS provides an integration point to enable technologies that manage collections of data such as database servers, file systems, file managers and content managers to publish metadata to the metadata repositories about the changing structures and content stored in the data platform.

 data-privacy - support a data privacy officer.